JohannesBruch/hello-world/README.md

 # kfold_validation
 This is a file that can be run on a linux server with PBS to execute 10-fold validation of a CNN using a tfrecord that you build with the functions in the web_pipeline repository.
 It needs the following packages: tensorflow, yaml, os.
+It requires a python 3.6 version in a python environment of conda.

 # parallel_job
 This is a PBS script that will enable you to run the folds of the 10-fold validation in parallel.